haneytron/dache/README.md

 ============================================

-1.4.3
+1.4.4
 ------------------

-- Upgraded to new version of SimplSockets.
-This new version fixes a rare hang.

-- Fixed bug in DacheOutputCacheProvider and DacheMvcChildActionCache
+- Fixed bug in SimplSockets which caused maximum connections leak (and eventual inability to connect) due to improper sempahore release

 INSTALLATION INSTRUCTIONS